Yevhen Deidei: Political life

 In March 2016, the head of the largest Ukrainian gas producer UkrGasVydobuvannya Oleh Prokhorenko appealed to the National Anti-Corruption Bureau, the Prosecutor General's Office, and the National Police to investigate the activities of deputies Maxym Polyakov and Deidei, who, according to Prokhorenko, was putting pressure on the company.
 Deidei protested against the appointment of Andrey Tokar to the post of Director of logistics of UkrGasVydobuvannya due to the fact that he previously worked at the Saratov Oil Refinery in Russia: "How can such a strategic object as UkrGasVydobuvannya be under the leadership of Putin's lapdogs?!
 It can't be allowed to happen," - Deidei wrote on his Facebook page on 3 March 2016.
 Deidei also participated in a protest action close to the UkrGasVydobuvannya's Office, and he gave to the company management a letter demanding to dismiss Tokar.
 UkrGasVydobuvannya's COO Oleksandr Romanyuk noted that such a position of the deputy frightens away foreign workers who speak Russian or English and have experience that Ukrainian citizens don't have.

-In July 2016, the Governor of Odessa Oblast and the third President of Georgia, Mikheil Saakashvili, accused Deidei of blocking the attraction of Latvian investments in the port of Reni on behalf of Arsen Avakov.
+In July 2016, the Governor of Odesa Oblast and the third President of Georgia, Mikheil Saakashvili, accused Deidei of blocking the attraction of Latvian investments in the port of Reni on behalf of Arsen Avakov.
 Saakashvili also expressed outrage at Deidei's criminal past: "A Latvian investor could invest €6 million in the Reni port, several hundred Renians could get a job.
 This is a depressive port.
 But deputy Deidei, who was convicted four times, calls me and on behalf of the Ministry of Internal Affairs, says that the Latvians should not be allowed.
 What does the MIA have to do with the port of Reni?
 And why a four times convicted person is sitting in the parliament and allowing himself to call and discussing such topics with me?"

 In May 2017, the Prosecutor General of Ukraine, Yuriy Lutsenko, sent to the Verkhovna Rada a request for the removal of parliamentary immunity from Deidei.
 He was suspected of violating Article 368-2 of the Criminal Code of Ukraine ("illegal enrichment").
-On 3 July, Lutsenko, during a meeting of the Rada's Regulatory Committee, showed recordings of telephone conversations about Inga Deidei's loan of UAH 3.5 million from businessman Ihor Linchevsʹkyy.
+On 3 July, Lutsenko, during a meeting of the Rada's Regulatory Committee, showed recordings of telephone conversations about Inga Deidei's loan of ₴3.5 million from businessman Ihor Linchevsky.
 These records do not confirm the origin of the money through the loan.
 The materials of the Prosecutor's Office, sent in July 2017 to the Verkhovna Rada, stated the following: